pnp/sp-dev-fx-webparts/samples/react-functional-component-with-data-fetch/README.md

 ## TeamsTrackerWebPart.ts Initialise PnPJS

-The onInit method of BaseClientSideWebPart is overriden to initialise the PnPJS graph object.
+The onInit method of BaseClientSideWebPart is overridden to initialise the PnPJS graph object.
 The web part is then able to get access to the Microsoft Graph using the PnPJS library.
 The User.Read.All permission is implicitly provided.

 ## Functional Component with state